 Reindeer tribes usually band together to feed their reindeer, and set out for “Otor”.
 Otor is the act of herding the reindeer by young men capable of herding in distant areas.
 During such Otor, the reindeer are free to move about a large area.
 This way it is easy for them to find and feed on moss and grass easily.

-During the cold winter period, most children and elders move to settle in towns for schooling, medical purposes, or because they couldn’t keep up with others.
+While most of the tribe people during winter continue their nomadic migration, most children and elders settle in the nearest towns.
+For example, towns of the Northern region include Ulaan Uul, Tsagaan Nuur, Renchinllhumbe for many reasons.
+Most common reasons such schooling, medical issues, or simply because they couldn’t keep up with the others.